 Social media.
 It’s one of my favorite ways to interact.
 This is also true for a lot of folks.
 They use it to interact with others around the world and to market their products and services.

-What’s the difference between the star and the person who struggles?
+What’s the difference between the super star and the person who struggles?
 Usually the differences are in their social media planning and their ability to develop relationships.

 Let’s break it down a little more:

-The social media maven cares about other folks.
-She interacts with people every single day on social media by answering questions and replying to comments both on her own posts but also on other posts in her feed.
+- She interacts with people every single day on social media by answering questions and replying to comments both on her own posts but also on other posts in her feed.

 The novice also cares about folks but she’s posting product photos on every single social media platform available, desperate to make a sale.
 She figures that folks don’t buy the first time they hear about her product so she continues to post about the product….over and over again.

 Social Media Plan Revision

 If you’re posting random photos on Instagram and get a few likes here and there, is it worth your time?
 If you post an article once a month on LinkedIn but have an inbox filled with unanswered invitations to network, should you continue to use this platform?

-If you’re looking for other solopreneurs or solopreneur owners, check out Facebook.
+If you’re looking for other solopreneurs or business owners, check out Facebook.
 Want to market yourself locally?
 Alignable is a new platform to try.
 Can’t fit your thoughts into 280 characters?
 Then drop Twitter instead of stressing about it.

 You’re much more than your business so show that to your followers.
-Yes, share about your business because that’s your passion and a part of your life but share about your other passions.
+Yes, share about your business because that’s your passion and a part of your life but share about your other passions also.
 Trips and travels; favorite hobbies; favorite sports teams; favorite movies or television shows.